wsarachai/php-laravel/README.md

 - To view result open http://localhost:8000 in web browser.
 - To stop web server hit `ctrl-c` on command-line windows that runs the web server.

-# How to configure the project
+# How to configure the project after clone

 1. `cd hello-world`
 2. run `composer install`